MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Message Passing Finite Volume Method (MP-FVM)

-Therefore, in this work, we propose a data-driven approach to accurately approximate the nonlinear map and inverse map between $\psi_i^{m,s}$ and $n_i^{m,s}$ and integrate this approach with the GRW framework.
-The resulting data-driven global random walk (DRW) algorithm uses two neural networks to learn the two relationships.
-A neural network is capable of approximating any function provided that it contains enough neurons \cite{hornik1991approximation,pinkus}.
-Depending on the problem settings, the desired choices of optimal optimizer, number of hidden layers, and activation functions can vary.
-Based on our extensive research, we find that a simple three-layer neural network with 256 neurons in each layer achieves the best performance for most 1-D through 3-D problems compared to other more complex neural network architectures (e.g., LSTM).
+A neural network is capable of approximating any function provided that it contains enough neurons \citep{hornik1991approximation,pinkus}.
+In the actual implementation, depending on the problem settings, the desired choices of optimal optimizer, number of hidden layers, and activation functions can vary.
+Based on our extensive research and hyperparameter tuning, we find that a simple three-layer neural network with 256 neurons in each layer achieves the best performance for most 1-D through 3-D problems compared to other more complex neural network architectures (e.g., LSTM).
 Also, we find that stochastic gradient decent (SGD) optimizer often outperforms others (e.g., Adam or RMSProp).
-Overall, one neural network, denoted as $\hat{f}_{\text{NN}}$, learns the map $f: n_i^{m,s} \to \psi_i^{m,s}$, whereas the other neural network, denoted as $\hat{f}_{\text{NN}}^{-1}$ learns the inverse map $f^{-1}: \psi_i^{m,s} \to n_i^{m,s}$.

-When neural network training is complete, the following DRW formulation of the adaptive linearization scheme of the Richards equation incorporates $\hat{f}^{-1}_{\text{NN}}$ in Equation \eqref{eqn_lscheme2}:
+The learning rate is set to be $0.001$.
+This simple neural network structure makes our MP-FVM algorithm training much less computationally expensive compared to state-of-the-art neural PDE solvers (e.g., \citet{lu2020,brandstetter}).